Fossil Wrist PDA delayed to 30 September

 No, we were subsequently told emphatically by Fossil US, the Wrist PDA will ship on 30 June.
 However, overseas customers will have to wait until Q1 2004, it admitted.

 Come 30 June and there were no Wrist PDAs to be had.
-Amazon.com, which until that point at least was offering the Wrist PDA on an exclusive basis, moved the ship date back to 21 July.
+Amazon.com, which until that point at least was offering the Wrist PDA on an exclusive basis, back to 21 July.
 Fossil's own web site put the release date down as "later this month".

 Checking today, 21 July, we see that Amazon has put back the ship date to 30 September - a full three months after the timepiece was supposed to become available.
 The device's entry in Fossil's online store catalogue appears to have been removed.